Spot-hinta-fi/Shelly/Scripts/SHELLY_MJS.md

-Shelly-Rank_and_Price_limit.js : Spot-price and Rank controlled heating
+Shelly-Rank_and_Price_limit.js : Spot-price and Rank controlled relays
 ===
 With this script it is possible to control 1-4 different relays by using price limit only or cheapest hours option.
 This script is suitable when a fixed price limit or fixed number of cheapest hours is enough.
 For example water boiler heating.

-Shelly-Outdoor_temperature_adjusted_heating.js : Weather forecast adjusted heating
+Shelly-Outdoor_temperature_adjusted_heating.js : Rank controlled relays with dynamic weather forecast based rank modification
 ===
-With this script, it is possible to control 1-3 relays according to the weather forecast adjusted 'rank' and has plenty of other features too.
+With this script, it is possible to control 1-3 relays according to the weather forecast adjusted 'rank' and it has plenty of other features too.
 This is suitable for a more complex heating requirements.

 Shelly-Monitoring.js : Monitoring script
 ===